Apples: they're not just for the teacher anymore. They are also for cooking. Case in point: Pork Loin & Apple Chili.

 - Puree and strain the peppers (you will end up with quite a bit left over)

-- Add 4 tsp pepper puree to pot and continue cooking (reduce heat and let chili simmer as long as you want to let the flavors meld) - the roasted peppers were Louise's idea
+- Add 4 teaspoon pepper puree to pot and continue cooking (reduce heat and let chili simmer as long as you want to let the flavors meld) - the roasted peppers were Louise's idea

 - Taste and season as necessary (you may end up wanting more cumin, chili powder and/or hot sauce, depending on your palate)